efueger/framework/README.md

 The routing mechanism is based on [Ben Scholzen 'DASPRiD's Router prototype for Zend Framework 3 ](https://github.com/DASPRiD/Dash), however here currently, the `array` configuration is explicit and a different shorthand version is only available directly via the [`Web Application`](https://github.com/mvc5/framework/blob/master/src/Application/WebApplication.php).

 In order to create a url using the `Route\Plugin`, e.g a view helper plugin, the first route must have a name that can be referred to as the base route which is typically the homepage for `/`, e.g `home`, or it can specify its own, e.g `/home`.
-Child routes, except for first level, will automatically have their parent name prepended to their name e.g `application/dashboard`.
-First level routes will not have the parent route prepended as it keeps its name simpler to use when specifying which route to create e.g `application` instead of `home/application`.
+Child routes, except for the first level, will automatically have their parent name prepended to their name e.g `application/dashboard`.
+First level routes will not have the parent route prepended as it keeps their name simpler to use when specifying which route to create e.g `application` instead of `home/application`.

 The `controller` param must be a service configuration value (which includes real values) that must resolve to a callable type.
 In the example below `@Home.test` will call the `test` method on a shared instance of `Home`.
 If no configuration for `Home` exists, a new instance will created but the `Home` class can not depend on any constructor arguments, otherwise a `Service` configuration is required.